Red Fort History: Features, Facts, Timings & More

 Who is the queen of Red Fort?

 The Red Fort in Delhi is said to have been constructed by Shah Jahan for his wife Mumtaz Mahal.
-The museum holds various items that are categorized thematically and displayed in six galleries representing the Mughal era.
+The museum holds various items that are categorised thematically and displayed in six galleries representing the Mughal era.

 Who built the Red Fort of Agra?